sam-git/personal-goals/code-tutorials/eloquent-javascript/chapter-notes.md

 [Solving problem 3 - Comments](http://eloquentjavascript.net/11_language.html#h_/OBuIOX390)
 - string.search returns the first index of match.
 - string.match returns an array that includes the groups.

+ - regex.test returns a boolean
+ - regex.exec does the same as string.match